coldtype/coldtype/README.md

 ## Programming philosophy

-Here is free-associated list of things that I think define the general vibe of programming in Coldtype (a work-in-progress)
+Here is a free-associated list of things that I think define the general vibe of programming in Coldtype (a work-in-progress)

 - Chained mutation/transformation
     - "Chaining" in this context refers to the programming style favored by libraries like jQuery, which allows you to call multiple methods on a single line, all of which mutate the state of an object and return the object itself in each mutating call.
 For example: